Hello and thank you for visiting and spending some time with my photos!

 In other words, I am easily inspired when a camera is at hand.

-In exhibiting my work, I derive special pleasure in sharing with others the fruits of those otherwise private moments of looking through the viewfinder.
+In exhibiting my work, whether here or in galleries, I derive special pleasure in sharing with others the fruits of those otherwise private moments of looking through the viewfinder.

 I hope you'll enjoy sampling my work, and I welcome your comments if a photo should inspire you.